pupimvictor/go-get-started/README.md

 The app is a simple Shopping List using memory storage.
 It supports Add Item and Get Items operations.

-- app.go
-  app logic and http requests handlers
+- __app.go__ - app logic and http requests handlers

-- app_test.go
-  app.go unit tests
+- __app_test.go__ - app.go unit tests

-- go.mod and go.sum
-  Go dependency managemenet files
+- __go.mod and go.sum__ - Go dependency managemenet files

-- cmd/server.go
-  main function for the server.
+- __cmd/server.go__ - main function for the server.
 Register http handlers and listen on a tcp port

-- cmd/cli.go
-  main function for CLI tool.
+- __cmd/cli.go__ - main function for CLI tool.
 Reads inputs from OS stdin and makes a http request to the server

-...

 ## projects and articles